AshlinHarris/Spinners.jl/README.md

 @spinner :cards

 #There is also a random mode:
-@spinner :dots :rand sleep(4)
+@spinner :dots :rand
 @spinner :clock :rand sleep(4)
 ```

 ## Related Works

 I highly recommend [ProgressMeter.jl](https://github.com/timholy/ProgressMeter.jl), which includes spinners as a flavor of progress meter.
-That is, they're useful tools for measuring the progress of a function,and must be updated at points within the function.
+That is, they're useful tools for measuring the progress of a function, and they must be updated at points within the function.
 In contrast, `Spinners.jl` is a useless novelty for drawing command line spinners.
 The spinner is controlled by an external process and doesn't measure progress, which treats the user function as a black box.
 The process receives a signal when the user's function is complete, so the user doesn't need to add breaks to their function.